 - this page is a stub

-of external generated data, such as digitised voice and facsimile
+of externally generated data, such as digitised voice and facsimile

 data.
-The KG-13 was commonly used with the HY-2 vocoder.
+The KG-13 key generator was commonly used in combination with the

-The KG-13 is an extremely complex and large device, measuring about
+The KG-13 is an extremely complex, large and heavy piece of equipment.

-identical key generators, 2 synchronizers, an alarm assembly and 2
+consists of 3 identical key generators, 2 synchronizers, an alarm assembly

-power supplies, and is based on the earlier development of
+and 2 power supply units (PSUs).
+It is based on the earlier development of

 the KG-3 (transmitter) and